4:080 Accounting and Audits

 Controls for Revolving Funds and Petty Cash

-Revolving funds and the petty cash system are established in Board policy 4:50, Payment Procedures.
-The Superintendent shall: (1) designate a custodian for each revolving fund and petty cash fund, (2) obtain a bond for each fund custodian, and (3) maintain the funds in compliance with this policy, State law, and Illinois State Board of Education rules.
+Revolving funds and the petty cash system are established in Board policy 4:050, Payment Procedures.
+The Superintendent shall: (1) designate a custodian for each revolving fund and petty cash fund, (2) obtain a bond for each fund custodian, and (3) maintain the funds in compliance with this policy, State law, and ISBE rules.
 A check for the petty cash fund may be drawn payable to the designated petty cash custodian.
 Bank accounts for revolving funds are limited to a maximum balance of $500.00.
 All expenditures from these bank accounts must be directly related to the purpose for which the account was established and supported with documentation, including signed invoices or receipts.
 All deposits into these bank accounts must be accompanied with a clear description of their intended purpose.
 The Superintendent or designee shall include checks written to reimburse revolving funds on the Board’s monthly listing of bills indicating the recipient and including an explanation.

 Control Requirements for Checks

 The Board must approve all bank accounts opened or established in the District’s or a District school’s name or with the District’s Federal Employer Identification Number.
 All checks issued by the School District must be signed by either the Treasurer or Board President, except that checks from an account containing student activity funds and revolving accounts may be signed by the respective account custodian.

 The Superintendent is primarily responsible for establishing and implementing a system of internal controls for safeguarding the District’s financial condition; the Board, however, will oversee these safeguards.
-The control objectives are to ensure efficient business and financial practices, reliable financial reporting, and compliance with State law and Board policies, and to prevent losses from fraud, waste, and abuse, as well as employee error, misrepresentation by third parties, or imprudent employee action.
+The control objectives are to ensure efficient business and financial practices, reliable financial reporting, and compliance with State law and Board policies, and to prevent losses from fraud, waste, and abuse, as well as employee error, misrepresentation by third parties, or other imprudent employee action.

 The Superintendent or designee shall annually audit the District’s financial and business operations for compliance with established internal controls and provide the results to the Board.
 The Board may from time-to-time engage a third party to audit internal controls in addition to the annual audit.